Enrich your management education with technological skills

 FOLLOW YOUR OWN INTERESTS

 The individualization does not stop here.
-Besides your individually selected core modules in the areas of Management and Engineering and/or Natural Sciences, you have additional electives (30 credits in total) that allow you to shape your personal profile even further.
+Besides your individually selected core modules in the areas of Management and Engineering and/or Natural Sciences, you have additional electives (24 credits in total) that allow you to shape your personal profile even further.
 There are many different electives to choose from.
+Additionally, students have to pass the module Advanced International Experience.
+As part of this module all students spend at least a short period of time abroad.

 - Specialization in management